Lord of Sabbath

 • (Mark 3:1-6) – “And he entered again into a synagogue, and there was a man with his hand withered and they were narrowly watching him whether he would heal on the Sabbath that they might accuse him.
 And he said to the man who had his hand withered: Arise into the midst!
 And he said to them: Is it allowed on the Sabbath to do good or to do evil?
 To save life or to slay?
 But they remained silent.
 And looking around on them with anger, being at the same time grieved on account of the hardening of their heart, he said to the man: Stretch forth your hand!
 And he stretched it forth, and his hand was restored.
 And the Pharisees, going out immediately with the Herodians, were giving counsel against him that they should destroy him.”

-The version of this story in Luke adds the following - “But they were filled with rage and discussed together what they might do to Jesus.
+The version of the story in the Gospel of Luke adds the following - “But they were filled with rage and discussed together what they might do to Jesus.
 And it was at this time that he went off to the mountain to pray and he spent the whole night in prayer to God.”

 Is it lawful on the Sabbath to save life or to kill?”
 Like the Sabbath, the Mosaic Law was intended to benefit humanity.
 The first part of the question refers to what Jesus intended to do for the man with the withered hand, good rather than evil.
-Not restoring his hand would be tantamount to doing evil.
+Not restoring his hand would be the same as doing evil.
 The second half refers to what his opponents were plotting, the destruction of Christ.

 The actions of Jesus answered his question.
-Not only was it permissible to do good on the Sabbath it was right and merciful to do so.
-The narrow attitude of his religious opponents would lead inevitably to the destruction of life.
+Not only was it permissible to do good on the Sabbath, but it was right and merciful to do so.
+The narrow attitude of his opponents would lead to the destruction of life in the end.

 The incident was a major turning point in his Galilean ministry.
-The reaction of his opponents transformed them from critics to conspirators.
-From this point forward in the narrative, they become determined to destroy him.
+The reaction of his opponents transformed them from critics into enemies.
+From this point, they began to plot to destroy him.

 RELATED POSTS: